 After managing to get out of bed at 6am, we were packed and ready for breakfast just after 7am.

-Today's plan was to visit the world famous Iguazu Falls.
+Today's plan was to visit the world famous Iguazú Falls.
 The falls ares split between Argentina and Brazil, with the border between both countries running through them.
-We wanted to visit both sides of the falls, as they other different and unique perspectives.
+We wanted to visit both sides of the falls as they both offer different and unique perspectives.

-After the quick breakfast, we checked out of the Iguazu Jungle Lodge and were soon greeted by our guide for today, Eduardo.
+After the quick breakfast, we checked out of the Iguazú Jungle Lodge and were soon greeted by our driver/guide for the day, Eduardo.

 After the short drive we arrived at the entrance to Iguazú National Park.

 And our tickets in hand for 600 pesos ($21) each.
 The debit/credit card system wasn't working but luckily we had brought enough cash.